Andrea Polverento, Director and Chair of the Board:

 Elaine Brown, Director and Treasurer of the Board:

 Mrs. Brown was elected in March 2016.
-She recently retired from the Michigan Department of Agriculture and Rural Development.
+She is retired from the Michigan Department of Agriculture and Rural Development.
 Prior to that she was the Executive Director for Michigan Food and Farming Systems, and has also served on the MAEAP Advisory Committee, the Michigan Food Policy Council, the Michigan Dept. of Agricultural Direct Marketing Advisory Committee, and the Michigan Farmers Market Association Board.
 She lives on a small farm near Ovid.

 John Schulz, Director: